Water deer: Etymology

-The genus name Hydropotes derives from the two ancient Greek words ὕδωρ, meaning "water", and πότης, meaning "drinker", and refers to the preference of this cervid for rivers and swamps.
+The genus name Hydropotes corresponds to the ancient Greek word ὑδροπότης, meaning "water-drinker", and presumably refers to the preference of this cervid for rivers and swamps.

-The etymology of the species name corresponds to the Latin word inermis meaning unarmed, defenceless, itself constructed from the prefix in- meaning without, and the stem arma meaning defensive arms, armour, and refers to the water deer's lack of antlers.
+The etymology of the species name corresponds to the Latin word inermis meaning unarmed, defenceless, itself constructed from the prefix in- meaning without, and the stem arma meaning defensive arms, armour, and presumably refers to the water deer's lack of antlers.